And greetings to you, my friends, and welcome back.

 All those tough steps we took, they're working.

-Uh, the president's playing with himself up there in Buffalo.
+The president's playing with himself up there in Buffalo.

-A potential foster care and adoptive parents are the latest victims in an identity fraud scheme, folks, organized in part by a Texas child protective services worker in Houston.
+Potential foster care and adoptive parents are the latest victims in an identity fraud scheme, folks, organized in part by a Texas child protective services worker in Houston.

 Now, this is according to prosecutors.

-The credit card companies noticing irregularities about the in-store applications contacted the Harris County District Attorney's Office.
+The credit card companies, noticing irregularities about the in-store applications, contacted the Harris County District Attorney's Office.

 So Moore was arrested on April 17th.

-She was arrested on on Friday.
+She was arrested on Friday, and her bail is $100,000.

 She has not been lowered.